BRAVO68WEB/shx/README.md

-#🚀 **SHX API**
+# 🚀 **SHX SERVER**

 ## 📝 Description

-This repo contains source code for API powering in ShareX Uploader.
+Shx is a custom ShareX server that allows you to upload and share files, images, text and URLs with ease.
+This server is built using Node.js and Express.js and stores the uploaded content on AWS S3 and Redis.

 ## 🛠️ Technologies Used

+- Node.js
-- Express JS
+- Express.js
-- Typescript
+- TypeScript
 - Redis
-- Hasura GraphQL (with Postgres)
-- Husky
-- Nodemailer
 - AWS S3

+## 🚀 Features

+- File upload
+- Image upload
+- Text upload
+- URL shortener

 ## 🚀 Getting Started